xt0fer/reveal-slides/md/intro-to-oop.md

 -
 ###Static Methods

-* Do we really need to create a instance of the object Calculator for the method add to do its job?
+* Do we really need to create an instance of the object Calculator for the method **add** to do its job?
-* No we do not, we can just call *Calculator.add(x,y)*;
+* No, we do not.
+We can just call *Calculator.add(x,y)*;
-* Static methods unlike instance methods are available as soon as the program is started, and are available until the program has completed.
+* Static methods, unlike instance methods are available as soon as the program is started, and are available until the program has completed.

 -
 -

 ##The main Method

-* The main method is the entry point for your application.
-Remember you do not have any direct access to the heap where object exist in memory.
-So the only way to set the stage for our application to function is to use a static method.
+* The **main** method is the entry point for your application.
+Remember, you do not have any direct access to the heap where objects exist in memory.
+So, the only way to set the stage for our application to function is to use a static method.

 -
 ##Main